Thursday, August 04, 2016

 Russia's first tsar was paranoid and prone to such things as killing his own son and beating his pregnant wife.

-Not just terrible by personal actions, Ivan led Russia into a downward spiral which lasted 100 years until Peter The Great (greater than Ivan The Great?) came to power.
+Not just terrible by personal actions, Ivan led Russia into a downward spiral that lasted for 100 years, until Peter The Great (greater than Ivan The Great?) came to power.

-Maybe this guy was not so bad but he will forever be known as 'The Terrible' so he had to be included here.
+Maybe this guy wasn't so bad but he will forever be known as 'The Terrible' so he had to be included here.

 Josef Stalin (1878 - 1953)